Meet the team at UmPhafa

-Luhan joins us as a Student Intern Co-Ordinator on Umphafa and is currently completing his third year Nature Management practical placement on the reserve.
-During his 10-month placement he will be doing various projects on the reserve.
-His passion lies in guiding and he loves to learn new things every day and share his knowledge with the people around him.
+Luhan joined us as a Student Intern Co-Ordinator on Umphafa in 2023 and decided to stay with us once he completed and graduated with his Diploma in Nature Conservation.
+His passion lies in guiding, and he loves to learn new things every day and share his knowledge with the people around him.
 One of his biggest goals is to help people understand the importance of conservation of natural areas.

 UmPhafa Field Rangers